jaz303/zing/README.markdown

 Next step is to get a webserver on the go.
 The easiest way to play is to be using a Unix-y system (e.g. Linux, OS X) with [lighttpd](http://www.lighttpd.net/) and PHP FastCGI binary installed.
-Edit `zing/config/app/system.php`, setting the correct paths to the respective binaries and the desired port for your development server.
+Edit `zing/config/app/system.php`, setting the correct paths to the respective binaries<sup>*</sup> and the desired port for your development server.
-Next just execute `script/server` from the console and you're in business.
+Now execute `script/server` from the console and you're in business.

+<sup>*</sup> This isn't strictly necessary; Zing will locate the binaries automatically
+if they're in your PATH or another standard-ish location.

 An Apache vhost is do-able too, albeit clunky.
 Something like this should do the trick, substituting the correct `$ZING_ROOT`: